IntersectMBO/plutus/notes/plutus-core/cek-budgeting-profiling/CostingDetails.md

 Here's a table of figures for the benchmarks with various refactorings as mentioned above.
 All benchmarks were run in `Restricting` mode (with a large initial limit (`ExRestrictingBudget (ExBudget 10000000000 10000000000)`) to make sure that the programs all ran to completion).

-All times are in millsiseconds.
+All times are in milliseconds.

 * A. Original code